TIBCOSoftware/snappy-examples/README.md

 select count(*) as sample_cnt from sampledAdImpressions;
 ```

-Finally, stop the SnappyData cluser with:
+Finally, stop the SnappyData cluster with:

 ```
 ./sbin/snappy-stop-all.sh
 ```

 ### So, what was the point again?
-Hopefully we showed you how simple yet flexible it is to parallely ingest, process using SQL, run continuous queries, store data in column and sample tables and interactively query data.
+Hopefully we showed you how simple yet flexible it is to parallely ingest, process using SQL, run continuous queries,
+store data in column and sample tables and interactively query data.
 All in a single unified cluster.
+TODO[vatsal]: should we keep this line?
-We will soon release Part B of this exercise - a benchmark of this use case where we compare SnappyData to other alternatives.
+We will soon release Part B of this exercise - a benchmark of this use case where we compare SnappyData to other
+alternatives.
 Coming soon.

 ### Ask questions, start a Discussion